MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 The standard data model was built by using custom tables, and it was optimized for the configuration of each website component that is stored as a record in a dedicated table in Microsoft Dataverse.
 The standard model requires additional time to load the different solutions, tables, and metadata when a new site is provisioned.
 Updates to website tables in the standard model require manual and time-consuming application of package updates.

+>[!NOTE]
+>
+> - All new sites will be created by default using the enhanced data model.
+>- To use the standard data model, use the toggle switch in the top menu bar to disable the Enhanced Data Model.

-The new enhanced data model for Power Pages provides the following benefits:
+The enhanced data model for Power Pages provides the following benefits:

 - Provisioning of websites is faster.
 - Design studio experiences are faster.